djalbat/necessary/README.md

 The `headers` argument should also be a plain old JavaScript object.
 If it does not have an `accept` property then one wil be provided with the value `application/json`.

-The `operation` argument is expected to be a function taking `contnet` and `statusCode` arguments.
+The `callback` argument is expected to be a function taking `content` and `statusCode` arguments.
 If the `accept` property of the main `headers` argument is set to `application/json` then the operation's `content` argument can be assumed to be JSON, or `null` if the request body cannot be parsed as such.
 The `statusCode` argument will be the response status code, for example `200` for a successful `OK` response.

 ```
 const host = "...",